MineGame159/opengl-beef/README.md

 # OpenGL-Beef
 **opengl-beef** is a Beef opengl loader generator.
 Works with any windowing library that provides GetProcAddress function.
 For now it only generates gl api and no extensions.

+**Note:** When passing arrays to opengl with type uint you need to use uint32.

 # Quick Start
 1. Install dotnet core sdk.
 2. Copy this repository.